 Also see Historical Evidence that Jesus was LITERALLY SEEN in the Clouds in the First Century.
 For an explanation of how the end of the age and its fulfillment during the Jewish War mirror Genesis 1-3; how the Bible teaches that the resurrection of the dead is a resurrection of heavenly bodies to heaven, not a resurrection of perfected earthly bodies; and how the resurrection is a mirror opposite of the fall see How the Jewish War and Resurrection to Heaven Mirror Genesis and the Fall; and How Preterism fixes the Age of the Earth Problem and unravels the Mysteries in Genesis.

-[iii] This verse calls to mind Daniel 7:2-3 in which the four winds of heaven blow across the sea exposing four beasts.
+- This verse calls to mind Daniel 7:2-3 in which the four winds of heaven blow across the sea exposing four beasts.
 As stated earlier, each beast symbolizes a different Gentile empire that would conquer Israel.

-[v] Josephus The Wars of the Jews 6.5.3.
 Around the same time as this miracle Josephus says that a heifer gave birth to a lamb.
-The heifer giving birth to a lamb is a miraculous sign of the virgin birth of the Messiah.
+The heifer giving birth to a lamb is, I believe, a miraculous sign of the virgin birth of the Messiah.
 Recalling a conversation with his father on a farm, Ed Stevens remembers his father saying, “A heifer is a young female [cow] who has never had a calf.
 It is a young cow girl, who has never mated with a bull, in other words, a young virgin cow.”
 Ed Stevens then goes on to say, “Now when I remembered that conversation with my dad on the farm, I suddenly understood the significance of this young virgin cow giving birth to a Lamb in the temple in Passover!
 Mary was a young virgin who had never had a child of her own, who gave birth to the true Passover Lamb of God whose blood on the doorposts protects all who are in His household from the Death Angel.”
 (Edward E. Stevens, Final Decade Before the End, (Bradford, PA: International Preterist Association, Inc., 2015), 122-123.)
 Also keep in mind the fact that if a cow truly did give birth to a lamb, this fact implies that the father of the lamb was not a bull in the same way that Jesus’ father was not a man according to the Gospels.